Chapter 5 Summary Of Roll Of Thunder Hear My Cry

 Character Development

 The parents, Big Ma and Mama, are depicted as pillars of strength and wisdom.
-Still, their handling of the well incident demonstrates their commitment to teaching their children important life lessons about perseverance and justice.
+Their handling of the well incident demonstrates their commitment to teaching their children important life lessons about perseverance and justice.
 Their dialogue and actions reinforce the values of integrity and unity that are central to the family’s identity.

 Conclusion